State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

 Key Feature

-If you're a Georgia business borrower Any broker working on your file should disclose how they're paid — typically a commission from the lender, not a fee from you.
+If you're a Georgia business borrower Any broker working on your file should disclose how they're paid — typically a commission from the funder, not a fee from you.
 Ask for this disclosure in writing.

 CT Connecticut — Commercial Financing Disclosure Law